samueliwuno/LAN-automation-ansible/README.md

 #### Routed Ports
 - DLS <-> NGFW - 172.16.1.0/30
-- NGFW <-> ISPs will either be static via DHCP.
+- NGFW <-> ISPs will either be static or DHCP.
 This is dependent on the public addresses provided by the ISPs

 The NGFW will handle all the security policies, NAT and VPN requirements. the Firewall will get access to the VLANs via OSPF neighbouring with DLS